Arjdroid/the_droid_blog-source_files/content/page/about.md

 This website was built using [Hugo](https://gohugo.io), a powerful and fast open-source engine for building great static HTML websites.
 This website is being hosted by [GitHub](https://github.com), a fantastic resource enabling open-source content to be distributed accessibly worldwide.
 Most of the edits were made in [Atom](https://atom.io) a 'hackable text editor for the 21st century' supplemented by a [zsh](https://zsh.org) command shell running in an [Ubuntu](https://ubuntu.com) [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) (Windows Subsystem for Linux) Terminal.
 The Hugo theme that I am using is [Stack](https://github.com/CaiJimmy/hugo-theme-stack/).

+THIS WEBSITE WILL NEVER STEAL YOUR DATA.
+THIS WEBSITE DOES NOT PUT COOKIES IN YOUR BROWSER.
+THE ONLY JAVASCRIPT CODE THAT IS USED IS FOR AUTOMATICALLY CHANGING THE COLOUR OF CERTAIN U.I ELEMENTS.

-All the photographs that appear on this website are shot by me, either on an [Olympus](https://www.olympus-global.com/) [OMD E-M10 Mark II]() micro-four-thirds digital mirrorless camera or on a Xiaomi POCOPHONE F1.
+All the photographs that appear on this website are shot by me, either on an [Olympus](https://www.olympus-global.com/) [OMD E-M10 Mark II](https://www.olympus.co.uk/site/en/c/cameras/om_d_system_cameras/om_d/e_m10_mark_ii/index.html) micro-four-thirds digital mirrorless camera or on a Xiaomi POCOPHONE F1.

 > Thanks for reading!